-Talkback is available to all 20 auxiliaries, both main outputs, 6 external sources (via GPO switching), all tracks, direct outputs and Studio.
+Talkback is available to all 8 auxiliaries, both main outputs, 6 external sources (via GPO switching), all tracks, direct outputs and Studio LS.

-Talkback is available to 6 external sources (via GPO switching) and Studio LS using the buttons here.
+Talkback is available to all 8 auxiliaries and 6 external sources (via GPO switching) using the buttons here.

-Talkback is available to all 20 auxiliaries using the TB buttons in the auxiliaries section.
+Talkback is available to both main outputs using the TB buttons on the main output faders